‘MISSION: IMPOSSIBLE – FALLOUT’

-I must’ve seen this movie more times since I first saw it at the cinema in July 2018! 🙂
+I must have seen this movie more times since I first saw it at the cinema in July 2018! 🙂

-When my parents and I first ventured into the ‘Mission: Impossible’ film series seriously, it started with seeing ‘Mission: Impossible – Rogue Nation’, the fifth film of the series, which my Mum had on Blu-ray for Christmas in December 2017.
+When my parents and I seriously first ventured into the ‘Mission: Impossible’ film series, it started with seeing ‘Mission: Impossible – Rogue Nation’, the fifth film of the series, which my Mum had on Blu-ray for Christmas in December 2017.
 Later, my Mum had two birthday presents in March 2018. 🙂

-They were of course the first ‘Mission: Impossible’ movie on Blu-ray and ‘Mission: Impossible III’.
+They were of course the first ‘Mission: Impossible’ movie and ‘Mission: Impossible III’ on Blu-ray.
 After that, I purchased ‘Mission: Impossible 2’ and ‘Mission: Impossible – Ghost Protocol’, the fourth film of the series, for Mother’s Day in March 2018.
 It was pretty exciting to get into these ‘M:I’ films.

-This of course was building up to seeing the movie ‘Mission: Impossible – Fallout’, the sixth film of the series, which we saw on the big screen in July 2018.
+This of course was in the build up to see the movie ‘Mission: Impossible – Fallout’, the sixth film of the series, which we saw on the big screen in July 2018.
 It was one of the highlights of 2018 for me, as ‘Fallout’ turned out to be a tremendous film.
 My Mum and I saw the movie at the cinema twice. 🙂

 Beforehand, I heard many good things said about the movie before watching it at the cinema.
-I hoped those good things would be well-justified when my parents and I saw the film at the cinema.
+I hoped the good things said would be well-justified when my parents and I saw the film at the cinema.
 It turned out to be the case.
-The film was so awesome to watch, full of drama, character and action!
+The film was so awesome to watch, as it’s full of drama, character and action!

 I found myself feeling pretty excited, engaged and entertained whilst watching the film.
 Some of the time, I was on the edge of my seat, panicking for good reason when characters were in jeopardy.
 Even watching the movie on Blu-ray, I felt those moments of tension when our heroes were in peril.

 I was also laughing at some of the funny moments throughout the film.
 Most of that is down to the character building, which I can find in the fifth and sixth films of the series rather than the first four.
-The story is well-written; the cast involved were superb and the action scenes were fantastic indeed!
+The story is well-written; the cast involved are superb; and the action scenes are fantastic indeed!

 Once again directed by Christopher McQuarrie who did ‘Rogue Nation’, he also wrote the whole screenplay himself.
-Christopher McQuarrie also produced the film with Jake Myers, J. J. Abrams and Tom Cruise who stars in the film.
+Christopher McQuarrie also produced the film with Jake Myers, J. J. Abrams and Tom Cruise (the star of the film).
 As stated in another review, Tom Cruise drives these films forward.

 ‘Fallout’ follows on from what happened at the end of ‘Rogue Nation’.
 Maybe having the ‘M:I’ films being currently directed by Christopher McQuarrie helps to provide that consistency.
-There are certain characters and elements from ‘Rogue Nation’ and ‘Fallout’ featured in films seven and eight.
+There are certain characters and elements from ‘Rogue Nation’ and ‘Fallout’ going to be featured in films seven and eight.

 The movie has Ethan Hunt on a dangerous assignment to recover three stolen plutonium cores.
-Maybe they’re going to be used for Doc Brown’s time machine in ‘Back to the Future’. 😀 Ethan Hunt however puts his team first before he completes the mission, allowing the plutonium to be stolen. 😐
+Maybe they’re going to be used for Doc Brown’s time machine in ‘Back to the Future’. 😀 Ethan Hunt however puts his team first before completing the mission, allowing the plutonium cores to be stolen. 😐

 This is something the Impossible Missions Force (IMF) and the US’ CIA are unhappy with.
 The enemy that our heroes tackle against are called the Apostles, remnants of the former Syndicate.
-Ethan and his IMF team including Benji Dunn and Luther Stickell have to save the world that’s now being at risk.
+Ethan and his IMF team, including Benji Dunn and Luther Stickell, have to save the world that’s now become at risk.